-Handbook for the SARASOTA COUNTY VIRTUAL STEM FAIR for High School Grades 9-12
+Handbook for the SARASOTA COUNTY HYBRID STEM FAIR for High School Grades 9-12

-Important Dates 2021-2022 High School DUE DATE DESCRIPTION COORDINATOR ACTION STEPS Friday, September 17, 2021 The STEM Fair School Registration Form must be submitted by all schools that will be participating in the Sarasota County STEM Fair.
-Save PDF as "HS_SCHOOL NAME Registration Form."
-Upload saved PDF to STEM Fair Teams or Mail or email to sarah.burkett@sarasotacountyschools.net .
-SEPTEMBER TBA STEM Fair Coordinator: Updates to learn more about policies, procedures, and requirements for 2021-2022 STEM Fair participation.
-Watch pre-recorded video with all details.
-Submit FORMS survey after completion.
-September- December School Site STEM Fairs: Coordinator and adult sponsor should be working with students to ensure all necessary paperwork is being completed thoroughly and properly prior to beginning experimentation.
-School site coordinator holds all of the forms (either digitally or paper) so they are easily available when students are chosen to enter the County STEM Fair.
-NOVEMBER TBA STEM Fair Coordinator Training: ZFairs to learn how to upload school site winners to the county STEM Fair virtual platform.
-Watch pre-recorded video with all details.
-Submit FORMS survey after completion.
-Wednesday, December 22, 2021 School Site STEM Fair must be complete.
-It is strongly suggested that each school has a judging process to determine the projects that will compete.
-Determine your top 20 projects.
-Begin to collect/create digital files for upload to the virtual STEM Fair site.
+Important Dates 2023-2024 Secondary DUE DATE DESCRIPTION COORDINATOR ACTION STEPS TUESDAY, AUGUST 15 5-6 PM STEM Fair Coordinator Training: Info Session Informational session to learn more about logistics, policies, procedures, and coordinator responsibilities. ✓ Join via ZOOM LINK and participate in the professional learning. ✓ Sign up in the PD System using ✓ Section #13389 FRIDAY, SEPTEMBER 8 The STEM Fair School Registration Form must be submitted by all schools that will be participating in the Sarasota County STEM Fair. ✓ Save PDF as "HS_SCHOOL NAME Registration Form."✓ Upload saved PDF to STEM Fair Team SEPTEMBER- DECEMBER School Site STEM Fairs: All students participating must have all project based appropriate SSEF forms completed.
+It is mandatory that these forms are completed BEFORE experimentation begins. ✓ Develop a plan to conduct schoolwide STEM Fair.
+Review all SSEF forms for all students to ensure completeness and accuracy.
+THURSDAY, DECEMBER 21 School Site STEM Fair Completed It is strongly suggested that each school has a judging process to determine the projects that will compete. ✓ Determine your top 20-30 projects. ✓ Collect/create digital PDF files for upload to the zFairs platform.
 These include a PDF of the student display and logbook as well as a <5-minute video submission.
-Friday, January 14, 2021 Virtual STEM Fair Registration should be completed for each project that will be participating in the Sarasota County STEM Fair.
-In addition, Required STEM Fair Paperwork for each project/team that will be entered into the Virtual Fair must accompany the registration.
-Submit all SSEF forms, student PDF's, and video link electronically via ZFairs .
-Parents must submit Media Release electronically through ZFairs .
-TUESDAY- Sunday January 31- February 6, 2022 Round 1 Sarasota County Virtual STEM Fair Judging Judges will review student work on ZFairs.com.
-No action needed.
-Monday, February 8, 2022 Notification of Invitation to Round 2 Judging will be sent to each coordinator.
-Confirm entrant acceptance of invitation.
-School sites will need to prepare field trip paperwork and Round 2 students will need to design in person presentation materials.
-Thursday, February 24, 2022 Round 2 Sarasota County STEM Fair Judging and EXPO Panel of Judges interview students to determine category winners (3-12).
-Chaperone students to daytime in-person event.
-The evening event is open to parents and students who have projects participating in the STEM Fair.
+Friday, January 12 STEM Fair Registration via zFairs should be completed for each project that will be participating in the Sarasota County STEM Fair.
+Required STEM Fair Paperwork for each project/team that will be entered into the Virtual Fair must accompany the registration. ✓ Submit all SSEF forms, student PDF's, and video link electronically via ZFairs.
+Coordinator Directions ✓ Parents must submit Media Release electronically through ZFairs.
+Parent Directions JANUARY 29 - 31 Round 1 Sarasota County Virtual STEM Fair Judging Judges will review student work on ZFairs.com. ✓ No action needed.
+THURSDAY, FEBRUARY 1 Notification of Invitation to Round 2 Judging will be sent to each coordinator. ✓ Inform students/parents of Final Round Invitation.
+Students need to design in-person presentation materials (tri-fold board and printed logbook). ✓ Confirm attendance via email to Sarah Burkett. ✓ Prepare and collect field trip paperwork.
+(Transportation will be coordinated by the district.).
+TUESDAY, FEBRUARY 20 Project Display Boards Due at Landings ✓ Package boards (NO LOGBOOKS) for delivery with School name visible.
+Choose PONY or drop off at Landings.
+THURSDAY, FEBRUARY 22, 9:30 - 12:30 Round 2 Sarasota County STEM Fair Judging and EXPO Panel of Judges interview students to determine category winners (3-12). ✓ Chaperone students to daytime in-person event. ✓ Students bring project board and logbook on the bus.
+THURSDAY, FEBRUARY 22, 5:00 - 7:00 SCS Regional STEM Fair Family EXPO Interactive STEM night to celebrate student accomplishments. ✓ The evening event is FREE and open to parents and students who have projects participating in the STEM Fair. ✓ Send invitation to parents of Final Round SCS STEM Fair participants.
+Coordinators are encouraged to attend.